mala-project/malaWeb/README.md

 ## Description

 malaWeb is a Plotly Dash based web application used for the visualization of 3D volumetric data.
 By inputting atom positions and cell information in ASE-accepted data formats, MALA can be run to make predictions on the volumetric data inside the given cell.
-It is currently made to be run on a local machine with its own MALA installation.
+This branch is meant to be run on a local machine with its own MALA installation.\
+malaWeb uses a FileSystemCache to reduce some network traffic, but other Cache-Backend options like redis are possible too.\
+See here for alternatives: https://flask-caching.readthedocs.io/en/latest/#built-in-cache-backends \

 Be aware that larger model predictions will take a lot of time.
 The default atom limit for predictions is 200.

 ## Installation

 Running a MALA inference requires a working installation of MALA and its dependencies (torch, LAMMPS, QuantumEspresso, ..), as well as model data.\
 See https://github.com/mala-project/mala/blob/develop/docs/source/install/installing\_mala.rst on how to install.\
 Some model data is currently included in this malaWeb repository, stored in "models"-folder and listed in "model\_list.json".
-It is recommended to install MALA in an anaconda virtual environment.

 After MALA is installed, just run the setup.py file to install malaWebs dependencies.

 * In directory with setup.py, run `pip install -e .`